Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-soft tissue sarcoma that appears as deep, painless, slowly growing masses.
-Most frequently the tumor affects the legs, especially the knees, and the arms.
-Less frequently, this disease develops in the trunk, head and neck region, or the abdomen.
+soft tissue sarcoma.
+In the early stages of the condition, it may cause no noticeable signs or symptoms.
+However, as the tumor grows larger, affected people may notice a lump or swelling.
+In some cases, the tumor can limit range of motion or cause numbness and/or pain if it presses on nearby nerves.
 Although synovial sarcoma does not have a clearly defined cause, genetic factors are believed to influence the development of this disease.
 Cells in these tumors are usually characterized by the presence of a translocation involving chromosomes X and 18.
-This translocation is specific to synovial sarcoma and is often used to diagnose this cancer.
-Although this condition generally affects adults, about 30% of reported cases occur in children and adolescents.Synovial sarcoma is rare and aggressive
+This translocation is specific to synovial sarcoma and is often used to diagnose the condition.
+Treatment generally includes a combination of surgery, radiation therapy and/or chemotherapy.Synovial sarcoma is a rare and aggressive

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.